 Research on human subjects and personal data

-Research on humans, or information or biological samples from humans, gives rise to ethics issues and special ethics concerns must be taken into account.
+Research on humans, or on information or biological samples from humans, gives rise to ethics issues and special ethics concerns must be taken into account.
 There are also particular rules and guidelines for such research.

 Ethical review of research involving humans